anildigital/partioprint/README.md

 ===========
 Partioprint plugin adds partial name as a html comment whenever a partial is rendered from the erbs.

-Implemented upon idea by Arnab Chakrborthy (@arnabc on Twitter)
+Implemented upon idea by Arnab Chakraborty (@arnabc on Twitter)

 Use it
 ------